inder-saini/RC_CAR_Arduino/README.md

 float heading = Compass.GetHeadingDegrees();

 Now, that I used the Library and can use the Compass Module with the arduino.
 For the connections of Compass Module to Arduino, I connected them as follows:
-VCC to Vin
+VCC to Vin,
-GND to GND
+GND to GND,
-SCL to A5
+SCL to A5, and
 SDA to A4

 SCL and SDA are used the I2C communication where SCL is the clock and SDA is for the data.